openconfig/reference/rpc/gnmi/decimal64-deprecation.md

-## Proposal to deprecate Decimal64 in gNMI
+## Deprecation of Decimal64 in gNMI

 **Updated**: April 28, 2022
 **Author**: Carl Lebsack